knix008/Smart-Contract/Ethereum/README.md

 - Check if all Geth nodes are running: `./start-multi-geth.sh status`
 - Verify JWT authentication between execution and consensus layers
 - Monitor logs for connection errors

+**Status Detection Issues:**
+- If status shows services as "not running" but processes are active, check PID files:
+  - `./network/beacon.pid` and `./network/validator.pid` should contain valid process IDs
+- Restart services using background commands: `./start-prysm.sh beacon-bg` and `./start-prysm.sh validator-bg`

 ## Support and Contributing